astro-informatics/ssht/README.md

 sphere derived in <a href="http://www.jasonmcewen.org/publication/mcewen-fssht/">McEwen & Wiaux (2011)</a>.

-**SSHT** can also interface with [ducc0](https://pypi.org/project/ducc0/) and *use it as a backend for the forward, inverse and inverse adjoint transforms.
+**SSHT** can also interface with [ducc0](https://pypi.org/project/ducc0/) and use it as a backend for spherical harmonic transforms and rotations.

 ## INSTALLATION